-R.P. is the CEO of Ergo.
+R.P. is the Chairman of Ergo.
 Previously, he served at the White House National Security Council and as a senior US diplomat.
 He was Chief of Staff to US Ambassador to the UN Richard Holbrooke, Senior Adviser to Secretary of Energy Bill Richardson, and Senior Policy Officer to UN Secretary-General Kofi Annan, where he served as an architect of the Global Fund to Prevent AIDS, TB, and Malaria.
 R.P. was a Managing Director at the Gerson Lehrman Group and a Team Leader at the Monitor Group.
 The World Economic Forum honored him as a “Global Leader for Tomorrow.”
-He is a member of the Council on Foreign Relations, a member of the Board of the Middle East Institute, and was an associate at Harvard University’s Belfer Center.
-R.P. is co-author, with Richard Clarke, of the best-seller, “Warnings: Finding Cassandras to Stop Catastrophes.”
+He is a life member of the Council on Foreign Relations, and was an associate at Harvard University’s Belfer Center.
+R.P. is co-author, with Richard Clarke, of the best-selling and award winning, “Warnings: Finding Cassandras to Stop Catastrophes.”
 R.P. has a B.Sc. in Neuroscience from Brown University.

 Matthew serves as COO and manages Ergo’s Asia work.
 Previously he worked for Gerson Lehrman Group, the U.S. State Department, the UN, and a range of academic and policy-oriented organizations.
 Matthew holds degrees from the U of Texas, Hawaii, and Columbia, and is a member of the Council on Foreign Relations.
 He has published papers on a variety of topics, ranging from strategies to improve U.S. public diplomacy to the political and social impact of economic development in China.
 He serves on the board of the Defense Language Institute Foundation and speaks Mandarin.